 Developed from start to finish with the vision of creating a more connected and vibrant Central Avenue corridor, the Albuquerque Rapid Transit project (nicknamed ART) is the city’s first urban transit system to use a dedicated guideway.
-Its innovative alignment in a narrow corridor, off-board fare collection and 39 intersection treatments to give priority to transit vehicles, combined to make ART the first bus rapid transit (BRT) system in the United States to achieve the Gold Standard set by the Institute for Transportation & Development Policy.
+Its innovative alignment in a narrow corridor, off-board fare collection and 39 intersection treatments to give priority to transit vehicles, combined to make ART the first bus rapid transit system in the United States to achieve the Gold Standard set by the Institute for Transportation & Development Policy.

 At the time of project development, traffic delays at intersections and excessive curbside wait times hampered existing bus and mixed-flow BRT transit systems.
 Despite these complications, Albuquerque’s transit authority, ABQ Ride, continued to serve about 14,000 users per day, which was nearly 40 percent of the city’s total ridership.

-The ART project opened to the public in late November 2017 to provide special event service for the holiday season.
-Full revenue service commenced in mid-December 2017.
+The ART project opened to the public in late November 2019, with free service through the holiday season.
+Full revenue service commences in early 2020.

 World-Class Innovation in a Historic Corridor

 In order to directly address service deficiencies, ART took the bold step of creating exclusive, center-running and bi-directional/reversible lanes for nearly 9 miles through the heart of Albuquerque along historic Route 66.
 The full range of BRT amenities, including innovative signaling technology, dynamic signage, and 16 miles of enhanced sidewalks, lighting and landscaping, elevated this project to one of the premier BRT projects in North America.
 Developing a custom design with wide stakeholder support required out-of-the-box thinking.